christian45410/Printer-and-User-Account-Management/README.md

 # Printer-and-User-Account-Management

+Good example of multi level ErrorLevel menu in batch.

 You may need to modify this bat file to work with your environment properly.
 Find the following in the bat and replace it with your required values.